-In this paper, we shall first briefly introduce the basic notions of regular expressions and describe the basic definitions of POSIX lexing from our earlier work [3].
+In this paper, we shall first briefly introduce the basic notions of regular expressions and describe the definition of POSIX lexing from our earlier work [3].
 This serves as a reference point for what correctness means in our Isabelle/HOL proofs.
 We shall then prove the correctness for the bitcoded algorithm without simplification, and after that extend the proof to include simplification.
+Our Isabelle code including the results from Sec.
+5 is available from https://github.com/urbanchr/posix.